The 37th Annual Acadiana District Livestock Show was held on January 29-February 1,

 The livestock projects (1) are tools for the development of life skills by 4-H and FFA members, (2) provide an opportunity to expand their knowledge of livestock production and management, (3) improve and enhance livestock production in Louisiana.
 Therefore, the purpose of the 4-H livestock program is to provide opportunities for young people to develop character and life skills.
 Character traits identified are: leadership, respect, trustworthiness, responsibility, fairness, caring, honesty, integrity, self-esteem, and citizenship.
 Youth develop life skills and character traits when they are involved in each phase of the livestock project from selection through the show ring.

-The results of the 2013 Acadiana District Livestock Show for St. Martin Parish exhibitors are in the link below.
+The results of the 2014 Acadiana District Livestock Show for St. Martin Parish exhibitors can be found in the link below.

 The LSU AgCenter and the LSU College of Agriculture